LeCloutPanda/Vampire-Survivors-Mods/README.md

 3) Finally, the desired mod/s should be downloaded and placed into the "Mods" folder, after which the game can be launched to enjoy the new features.

 # Mods
-Mod  | Author
+_Any mods that aren't written me might not be updated to the lastest build of the game_ Mod  | Author
 ------------- | -------------
 [Debug Mode](https://github.com/LeCloutPanda/DebugMode)  | LeCloutPanda